apache/sling-site/src/main/jbake/content/documentation/getting-started.md

 ## Sling Download

-The other option is to download the latest released Apache Sling standalone application from our [Downloads](/downloads.cgi) section.
+Another option is to download the latest released Apache Sling standalone application from our [Downloads](/downloads.cgi) section.
 Once you have downloaded the application make sure that you have Java ${sling_minJavaVersion} or later installed and run Sling with: